-- Malta Properties Company p.l.c.'s Group and Parent Company financial statements (the "financial statements") give a true and fair view of the Group and Parent Company's financial position as at 31 December 2017, and of the Group and Parent Company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+- Malta Properties Company p.l.c.'s Group financial statements and Parent Company financial statements (the "financial statements") give a true and fair view of the Group and the Parent Company's financial position as at 31 December 2018, and of the Group's and the Parent Company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).